For those people concerned about COVID and other viruses:

 - Status Report : Date is where you find out if anything has been added since your last visit -- the Date will change to reflect the most current updates.
 It has links to the pages that have been updated so you don't have go searching to find them.

 - Project List is the listing with links to where you find the details and photos of each project, whether they be part of the Farm, the Green Building Project, or Living a Sustainable Lifestyle.

 - Resources / Contact Us is another list with links to outside resources you may find helpful; plus it is the page with the contact information for the Farm and Green Building Project.

 - Events is a calender of what's happening at the Farm and Green Building Project.

 - And lastly, Bobbi's Blog is where you'll find entries that don't quite fit or don't deserve their own page on the website.

 The photos at the top of the page are links to what they present:

 You can always click on the PlayHaven Farm LLC & Green Building Project (and Logo) image to get back to the Home page.

-For those of you who do better with a text links rather than images, you can always scroll to the bottom of any page to find the text links to the pages listed above.
+For those of you who do better with text links, you can always scroll to the bottom of any page to find the text links to the pages listed above.
 By the by, I've also made the list of what the photos represent into links just for you!
 No thanks needed, I'm happy to do it. :)